Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Added Player parameter to Monster's reactToDamage function to account for clones
 - Fixed bug where the isMonster function returned false for Monsters
+- Added many new sprite related functions for allowing Coords/Vec2 parameters as well as offsets
+- ShieldMasters no longer have their shields added as misc sprites